All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

-Learning rehab preventions skills in rehab is hugely important for all clients in rehab, as it provides them with key skills they can use when they leave.
+Learning rehab prevention skills (such as coping mechanisms and sober living houses) in rehab is hugely important for all clients in rehab, as it provides them with key skills they can use when they leave.

 In essence, the aim for clients is to pinpoint any potential high-risk situations they may face in their environment which may put pressure on them to consume substances again.